 Example of Form W-2

-As you can tell, there is a lot of information you need to include on Form W-2.
+As you can tell, there’s a lot of information you need to include on Form W-2.
 Take a look at an example of Form W-2 filled out below to get an idea of what yours might look like.

 Copies of Form W-2

-There are various copies of Form W-2 that you must send out.
+There are several copies of Form W-2 you must send out.
 Check out a list of copies and their recipients below:

 - Copy A: SSA (along with Form W-3)